 “For someone who went with the portfolio of 10 holdings, that would potentially cost $80-plus to execute the trades at most brokerages.
 A better-priced option for people just getting started and with small amounts to invest would be a ‘robo-advisor,’ like Betterment. … At a robo-advisor, there often aren’t trade fees, and the monthly cost is very reasonable.”

 Learn to Be Your Own Advisor

-“Borrow some books on smart investing,” he said.
+Roth says that would-be investors should go to the library or check out some advice online to help educate themselves in the investment world.
+“Borrow some books on smart investing,” Roth says.
 “I recommend anything by William Bernstein.
 Learn what stocks and bonds are and how the markets work.
 Teach yourself to invest in low-cost index funds.
 Ask questions.
 Be willing to make a few early mistakes.
 Take charge of your financial future.”
-There are scores of investment books out there.
-Get started with some of the best investing books for beginners.

 Master Dividend Investing the Smart Way